codepath/android_guides/Handling-Configuration-Changes.md

     }
 ```

 Note that `onSaveInstanceState()` is called right before your activity is about to be killed or restarted because of memory pressure or screen orientation.
-This is different from `onPause()` which gets called when your activity loses focus (e.g you transition to another activity.
+This is different from `onPause()` which gets called when your activity loses focus (i.e. you transition to another activity).
 The default implementation of this method **automatically saves** information about the state of the activity's **view hierarchy**, such as the text in an `EditText` widget or the scroll position of a `ListView`.
 For other data to persist, you can put the data in the Bundle provided.

 ```java
 public class MainActivity extends Activity {